milafternoon/molywood/README.md

  `relative_size` (1 means fit into the whole  scene, 0.1 means fit into a rectangle 10% of the scene size).
-    + The content of the overlay can be  an external figure (specified through `figure_index`), or an on-the-fly  generated matplotlib line plot (based on a data file speficied with the `datafile` parameter).
+    + The content of the overlay can be  an external figure (specified through `figure_index`), an on-the-fly  generated matplotlib line plot (based on a data file speficied with the `datafile` parameter) or plain text.
-    + If `frames` are simultaneously specified  e.g. in `animate` or in `add_overlay` itself, a dot will follow the values on the plot.
+    + If `frames=...` and `datafile=...` are simultaneously specified, a dot will dynamically follow the values on the plot.
+If `frames` is supplied with `animate` only, the same datapoint indices will be used for the movie and the plot.
+If `frames` is supplied to both, selection of simulation frames and data points can be made independent.
     + If the  data file starts with a single line formatted as `# x axis label; y axis label`, `x axis label` and `y axis label` will be used to label the corresponding axes of the plot.
+    + If `text="sample text` is used, the text will be displayed at a position specified with `origin`.
     + Mulitple overlays can be added to a scene simultaneously; adding many `add_overlay` commands separated by semicolons and encircled in curly brackets works just as any other multiple action (see